 There is no doubt that there are many owners of Honda Pilot SUVs from 2016- 2021 that have major start-stop issues.
 The TSBs indicate that Honda is aware of the problems but unable to solve the problems.

-Lemberg Law is investigating these issues and invites any Honda Pilot owners with 2016-2021 models to join our class action suit.
+Are you experiencing stop start issues?
+You might have a lemon.
 Start by filling out our contact form or just by calling us for a free case evaluation.
 It won’t cost you anything because the law will make Honda pay the legal fees for your claim.